Sarasota Fishing Charters (Inshore and Offshore)

-We fish the shallow back country waters in and around Sarasota Bay, and the inshore reefs of the Gulf of Mexico
+We fish the shallow backcountry waters in and around Sarasota Bay, and the inshore reefs of the Gulf of Mexico.

-The charter service you choose could mean the difference between catching the big one, or telling a story about the one that got away.
+The fishing charter service you choose could mean the difference between catching the big one, or telling a story about the one that got away.

 CB's Charter Captains